Designing protocols - 9.5 - Designing a complete protocol

 No Dispense Pattern found.
 Please check that volume is not Zero.

-A multi-column transfer between a {source} and a {destination} is not supported
+A multi-column transfer between a {source} and a {destination} is not supported.

 Syringes contain liquid from a previous aspiration.
 Dispense all liquid before re-aspirating.